 According to point 5.0 of the above-mentioned document, the term “Software as a Medical Device” (SaMD) is defined as: software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.

-These three documents have been considered by IMDFR medical devices members as a basis for developing its own regulations, risk classification schemes and requirements.
+These three documents have been considered by IMDRF medical devices members as a basis for developing its own regulations, risk classification schemes and requirements.

 The FDA is a pioneer agency that has developed multiple guidance documents for SaMD regulation: